-The third way is to use the micro-benchmark to isolate a specific aspect of the system.
-For example, a tracing file system used an ad-hoc micro-benchmark to exercise the file system by producing large traces that general-purpose benchmarks such as Postmark could not produce, thereby showing worst-case performance [Aranya et al. 2004].
-Another used a simple sequential read benchmark to illustrate different RPC behavior [Magoutis et al. 2003].
-Others used ad-hoc micro-benchmarks to show how the system behaves under those specific conditions.
-Most of these papers focused on the read, write, and stat operations, varying the access patterns, the number of threads, and the number of files.
-However, most did not use the micro-benchmarks to show worst-case behavior.
+The third way to acceptably use the microbenchmark is in order to isolate a specific aspect of the system.
+For example, a tracing file system used an ad hoc microbenchmark to exercise the file system by producing large traces that general-purpose benchmarks such as Postmark could not produce, thereby showing worst-case performance [Aranya et al. 2004].
+Another used a simple sequential-read benchmark to illustrate different RPC behaviors [Magoutis et al. 2003].
+Others used ad hoc microbenchmarks to show how the system behaves under specific conditions.
+Most of these papers focused on the read-, write-, and stat operations, varying the access patterns, number of threads, and number of files.
+However, most did not use the microbenchmarks to show worst-case behavior.

-In addition, ad-hoc micro-benchmarks can be used in the initial phases of benchmarking to explore the behavior of a system.
-This can provide useful data about code that requires optimization or to make decisions about what additional benchmarks would most effectively show the system's behavior.
+In addition, ad hoc microbenchmarks can be used in the initial phases of benchmarking to explore the behavior of a system.
+This can provide useful data about code that requires optimization, or to make decisions about what additional benchmarks would most effectively show the system's behavior.